Understanding the Tarot Cards

 - 4. THE EMPEROR: Willpower, ambition, stability, father, benefactor.

-- 5. THE HIEROPHANT: Marriage, good advice, religion, the higher self, mercy.
+- 5. THE HIEROPHANT.
+Marriage, good advice, religion.
+The higher self and mercy.

 - 6. THE LOVERS: Love, sexual union, beauty, emotional success, trials overcome.

 - 7. THE CHARIOT: The driving force, triumph, war, vengeance, providence.